 All actions involving staff utilized for supervision of events and release time for classified staff meetings and planning were impacted due to the district-negotiated salary increase for all employees.
 Incentives and registration costs for the 100-Mile Club were covered by the ELOP grant awarded to the district, which allowed the site to allocate those funds to other areas of need.
-Granite Hill was part of Riverside County Office of Education's Positive Behavior Intervention System Cohort 2 during the 2023-24 school year.
+Granite Hill was part of Riverside County Office of Education's Positive Behavior Intervention System Cohort 2 during the 2024-25 school year.
 With this training, RCOE paid for all training registration for professional development for the team as well as substitute release time for the various positions of staff that participated.
 Using the district-assigned resident subs allowed the Safety Coordinator to work on the safety plan, present the document to parent groups for input, and inventory supplies without the site needing to pay for release time.
+Many school wide activities that involved childcare opportunities were funded by Community Schools to support parenting classes and literacy/math engagement nights.